ssko1/kotrans/README.md

 kotrans.client.sendFile(file, callback);
 ```

-Send a single `File` object to the specified directory.
+Send a single `File` object to the Server's specified directory.
 *  `File` is a jQuery event object given by `event.originalEvent.dataTransfer.files`

 Callback function is executed after file is finished transferring